snowdrop/istio-integration/README-ANSIBLE.md

 This playbook will take care of downloading and installing Istio locally on your machine, before deploying the necessary Kubernetes / Openshift pods, services etc. on to the cluster deployed via Minishift

+### Note on istio.delete_resources

+Activating the `istio.delete_resources` flag will result in any Istio related resources being deleted from the cluster before Istio is reinstalled.

+In order to avoid any inconsistency issues, this flag should only be used to reinstall the same version of Istio on a cluster.
+If a new version of Istio need to be reinstalled, then it is advisable to delete the `istio-system` namespace before executing the playbook (in which case the
+`istio.delete_resources` flag does not need to be activated)

 ## Typical use cases